punnam14/Packer-Terraform/README.md

-# Packer-Terraform
+# Packer-Terraform-Ansible
-This project explains the process of setting up AWS Infrastructure with Packer & Terraform
+This project explains the process of setting up AWS Infrastructure with Packer & Terraform and then uses Ansible to upgrage packages and report disc usage in the EC2 instances created

 ## 1. This project sets up: